 Space Utilisation Audits

-The 2013 Space Utilisation Audit will be held 18 – 22 March 2013
+The 2016 Space Utilisation Audit was held 17-23 March 2016.

-Space Management Guidelines
+Space Management & Planning Guidelines

-UniSpace is UniSA’s space management database that enables the University to monitor the efficient use of building space and plan capital development, as well as support many corporate functions from timetabling to management of the phone directory.
+UniSA�s space management database, UniSpace, enables the University to monitor the efficient use of building space and plan capital development.
+The database also supports corporate systems from timetabling to the phone directory.

 Access to the UniSpace directories is password protected.